emilioc7/checkov-example/README.md

   # VS Code Readme Editor 📝
-  Import your existing Readme using the import button at the bottom, or create a new Readme from scratch by typing in the editor.
+  Import your existing Readme using the import button at the top, or create a new Readme from scratch by typing in the editor.

   ## Get Started 🚀